The Dutch deposit guarantee scheme

 Even so, a Dutch regulation – the deposit guarantee scheme (formerly the collective guarantee scheme) has been in force since 1978 to guarantee account holders’ interests.
-This operates in a similar way to the Financial Services Compensation Scheme (FSCS) operated by the Financial Services Authority (FSA) in the UK.
+This operates in a similar way to the Financial Services Compensation Scheme (FSCS).

 The Dutch deposit guarantee scheme protects private individuals and small businesses having deposits with a bank that is under the supervision of De Nederlandsche Bank (DNB).
 Although banks in the Netherlands are under the supervision of DNB, the possibility that a bank may come into financial difficulties cannot be excluded.
 In such a case, the deposit guarantee scheme ensures a minimum level of protection for deposits that private individuals and small businesses hold with banks.

 All Dutch banks that operate under a licence from DNB are covered by the Dutch deposit guarantee scheme.

 Triodos Bank NV (incorporated under the laws of the Netherlands with limited liability, registered in England and Wales BR3012).
 Authorised by the Dutch Central Bank and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
 Details about the extent of our regulation by the Financial Conduct Authority and Prudential Regulation Authority are available from us on request.
 Registered office: Triodos Bank, Deanery Road, Bristol BS1 5AS.
 VAT reg no 793493383.

 Who can invoke the deposit guarantee scheme?